 In Switzerland, the devolution of the decedent's assets to the heirs does not follow the common law concept of probate proceedings.
 Instead, the entire estate vests in the heirs by force of law as universal succession.
-All assets and liabilities automatically pass eo ipso directly to the heirs and it does not matter whether or not the heirs have knowledge of the estate (CC, Article 560).
+All assets and liabilities automatically pass eo ipso directly to the heirs; it does not matter whether or not the heirs have knowledge of the estate (Article 560, CC).
 Where there are several heirs, they form a community of heirs, giving them joint ownership in the estate.
-In order to avoid the universal succession, an heir has the possibility to waive his or her right of succession (see below).
+In order to avoid universal succession, an heir has the possibility to waive their right of succession (see below).

 Contrary to many other countries, in Switzerland the devolution of the estate is the business of the persons involved (heirs, executors, creditors etc) and not the authorities.
-The authorities only interfere on demand, when the deceased leaves minor children (CC, Article 318) or in exceptional cases, for example, in the time from the testator's demise until the community of heirs or the executor are ready to take over the administration (see below).
+The authorities only interfere on demand, when the deceased leaves minor children (Article 318, CC), or in exceptional cases, eg in the time from the testator's demise until the community of heirs or the executor are ready to take over the administration (see below).